NerdNu/NerdPerf/README.md

 Features
 --------
-`NerdStats` listens a TCP server on configurable address and port and returns the following statistics as a single JSON object:
+`NerdStats` accepts TCP clients on a configurable address and port and returns the following statistics as a single JSON object:

  * Overall:
    * `tps` - The ticks per second, up to 20.